svalinn/DAGMC/doc/usersguide/workflow.rst

 particle transport applications.
 For example, a gap might exist between fuel pellets and the cladding wall for a PWR fuel rod.
-While this is perfectly acceptable for an individual manufacturing the rod, the gap could potentially cause present problems in a DAGMC-based analysis, depending on how it is modeled.
+While this is perfectly acceptable for an individual manufacturing the rod, the gap could potentially present problems in a DAGMC-based analysis, depending on how it is modeled.

 Knowing who created the model and to what purpose provides a starting